Lusztig data of Kashiwara-Nakashima tableaux in types $B$ and $C$: Embedding of KN tableaux into Lusztig data

 \begin{thm} Let $\la\in \cP_n\cup \cP_n^{\rm sp}$ and $\bi\in R(w_0)$ such that $\ov{\bi}$ is adapted to $\Omega_0$.
 The map $\Xi_\la:=\Phi_\la\circ\Theta_\la\circ\Psi_\la$

 is an embedding of $\g$-crystals, where $r=\langle \la,h_n \rangle$. \end{thm}

-\begin{rem}{\rm In \cite{C}, it is proved that the set of certain KN tableaux of classical type (up to certain equivalence) so called {\em large tableaux} (see also \cite{HL}) is isomorphic to the crystal of Kashiwara's string parametrization with respect to a reduced expression of $w_0$.
-We can define an embedding of ${\bf KN}_\la^\g$ into the crystal of large tableaux by mapping $T$ to $T'\equiv T\otimes H_\gamma$, where $H_\gamma$ is a highest element in ${\bf KN}_\mu^\g$ with $\langle \omega_\gamma,h_i \rangle \gg 0$ for all $i$.
-But unlike in type $A$, it is not easy in general to describe $T'$ since the insertion scheme in types $BCD$ \cite{Le02,Le03} is more involved.
+\begin{rem} {\rm In \cite{HL}, it is proved that the set of certain KN tableaux of classical type so called {\em marginally large tableaux} is isomorphic to $B(\infty)$ (see also \cite{C}).
+One may define an embedding of ${\bf KN}_\la^\g$ into the crystal of marginally large tableaux by mapping $T$ to $T'\equiv T\otimes H_\gamma$, where $H_\gamma$ is a highest element in ${\bf KN}_\mu^\g$ with $\langle \omega_\gamma,h_i \rangle \gg 0$ for all $i$.
+Unlike in type $A$, it does not seem to be easy in general to describe $T'$ since the insertion scheme in types $BCD$ \cite{Le02,Le03} is more involved.
 On the other hand, the embedding $\Xi_\la$ in Theorem \ref{thm:main} uses only the Sch\"{u}tzenberger's jeu de taquin sliding and RSK. } \end{rem}